himanshush200599/codingPart/README.md

 # codingPart
-It contains implementation of data structures and algorithm.
+It contains implementation of data structures and algorithm in python.